- Political science professor and Director of the Mexican-American Studies Center at the University of Texas

 In an August 8, 1999 interview, Gutierrez spoke of Mexican people's “legacy of being dismembered as a homeland” when “the United States came to us.”
 Stating that “we never lost that hope and that search and that vision for putting back together our homeland,” also called “Aztlán,” he expounded: “Aztlán is one half of the one Mexico that we need to build … to put back together the original land where our ancestors came from … to return it to its original homeland size.”

-“We didn't migrate here or immigrate here voluntarily,” Gutierrez said.
+“We didn't migrate here or immigrate here voluntarily,” Gutierrez said in the same interview.
 “The United States came to us in succeeding waves of invasions.
 We are a captive people, in a sense, a hostage people.
 It is our political destiny and our right to self-determination to want to have our homeland [back].
 Whether they like it or not is immaterial.
 If they call us radicals or subversives or separatists, that’s their problem.
 This is our home, and this is our homeland, and we are entitled to it.
 We are the host.
 Everyone else is a guest....”

 Gutierrez then addressed the issue of population growth as a key to Mexican-American empowerment: